Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with static analyses

-Having computed a realization of $f_\ell(x)$ at all spatial grid points, we computed $\sigma_\ell(x) = \sqrt{f_\ell(x)}$ and made use of Eq.~(\ref{u_spe}) to compute the true kernel $u(x, \rho)$.
-After that, we built the true ${\bf W}$ matrix following Eq.~(\ref{wij}) and applied it to realizations of the white noise to generate the background-error vector $\boldsymbol\xi$ and the ensemble perturbations $\boldsymbol\xi^{(\mu)}$, see Eq.~(\ref{osc2dm}).
-The true covariance matrix (used by the optimal ``True-B'' analysis) was ${\bf B} = {\bf W} {\bf W}^\TT$.
+Having computed the true $\sigma_\ell(x)$, we used Eq.~(\ref{u_spe}) to compute the true kernel $u(x, \rho)$.
+After that, we built the true ${\bf W}$ matrix following Eq.~(\ref{wij}) and applied it to independent realizations of the white noise $\boldsymbol\alpha$ to generate the background-error vector $\boldsymbol\xi$ and the ensemble perturbations $\boldsymbol\xi^{(k)}$, see Eq.~(\ref{osc2dm}).
+The true covariance matrix (used by the optimal True-B analysis) was ${\bf B} = {\bf W} {\bf W}^\TT$.

-With the truth ${\bf x}$ in hand, we generated observations ${\bf x}^{\rm obs}$ following Eq.~(\ref{obs}), assimilated them using the five analysis techniques listed above, and compared the resulting deterministic analyses with the truth.
+With the truth ${\bf x} = - \boldsymbol\xi$ in hand, we generated observations ${\bf x}^{\rm obs}$ following Eq.~(\ref{obs}), assimilated them using the five analysis techniques listed above, and compared the resulting deterministic analyses with the truth.